 Dense graphics diminish the size of your booth.
 It’s important to maintain some white space and not overfill your graphics with messages or text.

 Maintain Your Sightlines

-Attendees want to be able to see through and into your space, so designing clear, uninterrupted sightlines to dey points of interest is paramount.
-See-through walls, slatted dividers, and more are a few ways to make a smaller space appear larger.
+Attendees want to be able to see through and into your space, so designing clear, uninterrupted sightlines to key points of interest is paramount.
+Incorporating see-through walls and slatted dividers, make a smaller space appear larger.

 Dispense With The Unnecessary

 Take a close look at your exhibit elements and eliminate what isn’t vital to achieving your goals.